How the Database Query Tool Works

 Query Execution

-To execute SQL statement(s), shown in SQL editor, click Execute button.
+To execute SQL statement(s), shown in SQL editor, click Execute button .
+In the drop-down list of the button, you can choose some additional actions.

 Note: if there is selected text in SQL editor, then only selected statement(s) will be processed.